 The Eagle Creek Branch has one of the library system’s higher circulations but is housed in the library’s second smallest location.
 Eagle Creek’s meeting room has a capacity of 40 people, without tables, which has been inadequate for many community meetings and the library’s most popular programs.
 The new branch will feature:

-- A 25-percent increase in the number of books and other materials.
+- An increase in the number of books and other materials.

 - Multiple meeting rooms and study rooms, including a larger meeting room.